CurveDocs/curve-docs/docs/factory/overview.md

 A metapool pairs a coin against the LP token of a base pool.
 Deployment via [`deploy_metapool`](../factory/deployer_api.md#deploy_metapool).

 ## **Plain Pool**
 A plain pool pairs a minimum of 2 and a maximum of 4 coins.
 These coins are not paired with another pool.
-However, a plain pool can only pair assets that are not included in any base pool.
+However, a plain pool can only pair assets not included in any base pool.
 Deployment via [`deploy_plain_pool`](../factory/deployer_api.md#deploy_plain_pool).

 ## **Two-Coin Crypto Pool**
 A crypto pool with two volatile coins.
 Deplyment via [`deploy_pool`](../factory/deployer_api.md#deploy_pool).